chromeos/chromeos.dev/site/en/education/chromeos-lts-for-developers.md

 #### Extension Version Pinning

 If you want your Chrome extension to be compatible with LTS versions, you can ask your customers to pin that version of the Chrome Extension in the Chrome Admin Console.
-You can refer your customers to the [documentation here](https://support.google.com/chrome/a/answer/11190170?hl=en) which explains how to pin extensions and some caveats associated with pinning.
+You can refer your customers to [this documentation](https://support.google.com/chrome/a/answer/11190170?hl=en) which explains how to pin extensions and some caveats associated with pinning.